enioka-Haute-Couture/enioka_scan/README.md

 bindService(intent, connection, Context.BIND_AUTO_CREATE);
 ```

 It is then possible to use the [`ScannerServiceApi`][scanner-service-api] object to access the different endpoints of the service.
-The most interesting one is `registerClient` which hooks scanning callbacks, including a "data was received from scanner" callback.
+The most interesting one is `registerClient()` which hooks scanning callbacks and scanner/provider discovery notifications to a class implementing the [`ScannerClient`][scanner-client] interface such as a custom activity.

 Please remember to unbind the service when it is not needed anymore, as for any other service.
 This will often be in "onDestroy" hooks.
 Also, as this is a bound service, it is destroyed whenever it has no bound clients left.
 Many applications actually bind the service on startup onto the application context to be sure it is never destroyed and therefore is very quick to bind from anywhere, but this depends on the use-case and is not compulsory at all.